How to complain

 If you’d prefer not to raise your complaint in branch or by calling us, you can complain online, or by writing to us.
 It will take longer for your complaint to reach us by post.

 Complete our online comments, queries and complaints form.
-Once you've completed the form, one of our colleagues will call you back as soon as possible.
+If appropriate, one of our colleagues will call you back as soon as possible.

 For security reasons, we can not discuss your accounts by email.
 Please make sure that you include a telephone number (providing a mobile number where possible) that we can call you on.
 You can specify a time of day for the call that suits you.